Finch-API/finch-docs/docs/ Finch API/4 - Authorization.md

 When your application needs to access a user’s payroll data, redirect them to Connect.

 Construct the Connect redirect with the parameters below—

 Parameter | Required | Description
 ---------|----------|---------
  `client_id` | true | The application’s unique identifier.
  `redirect_uri` | true | The URI a user will be redirected to after authorization.
 This value must match one of your application's configured redirect URIs.
 The default ones are `https://tryfinch.com` and `http://localhost:3000/callback`.
 For a custom redirect uri, send the team a message on Slack!
  `products` | true | A space-separated list of products that your application is requesting access to.
+The products are listed in the 'Employer' section below; currently: `company`, `directory`, `individual`, `employement`, `payment`, `pay-statement`, and `deduction`.
  `state` | false | An optional value included as a query parameter in the `redirect_uri` back to your application.
 This value is often used to identify a user and/or prevent cross-site request forgery.
  `payroll_provider` | false | An optional parameter that allows users to bypass the provider selection screen by providing the [Provider](./Providers.md) `id`.
  `sandbox` | false | An optional value that allows users to switch on the sandbox mode to login with fake credentials and test applications against mock data.